kubeflow/website/content/en/docs/pipelines/sdk/sdk-overview.md

 workflow, including all of the *components* that make up the steps in the workflow and how the components interact with each other.

+**Note**: Kubeflow Pipelines uses [Argo](https://argoproj.github.io/projects/argo) as the default workflow engine.
+If you wan to run your pipelines on a [Tekton](https://tekton.dev/) backend follow the instructions for [Kubeflow Pipelines SDK for Tekton](/docs/pipelines/sdk/pipelines-with-tekton).

 ## SDK packages

 The Kubeflow Pipelines SDK includes the following packages: